 You do, but once all of the husk and corn is removed.
 You can either steam the corn or roast it in the husk.
 Either way, once the husk is removed and the corn is cooked and cooled, cut the corn kernels away from the cobs and set it aside.
 Put those stripped down cobs in your soup.
 The residual “milk” from the corn kernel bases infuses flavor and a light creaminess into the soup.
 You will add the corn kernels right after you remove the cobs from the soup.

-I admit to sometimes using coconut milk in recipes purely for it’s creaminess factor.
+Sometimes I use coconut milk in recipes purely for its creaminess factor.
 I often use other ingredients to “mask” the coconut influence.
 But in this dairy-free corn soup, the coconut milk is allowed to be a component of the flavors.
-It doesn’t overwhelm in the least bit, but rather helps to enhance the other fresh ingredients and give it that cultural flair.
-In fact, I think many coconut protesters may actually love this creamy dairy-free corn soup.
+It doesn’t overwhelm in the least bit, but rather enhances the other fresh ingredients and gives it a little Thai flair.
+In fact, I think many coconut protesters might actually love this creamy dairy-free corn soup.

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, optionally vegan, plant-based, vegetarian, and optionally paleo.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, optionally vegan, plant-based, oil-free, and optionally vegetarian.

-- 2 large ears cooked corn (about 2 cups of kernels; see note below)
+- 2 large ears cooked corn (see note below)

 - 1 medium carrot, peeled and diced

 - 3 cups low-sodium broth or stock (chicken, no chicken, or vegetable)